-It is important to have a blog post promotion strategy simply because without one your hardly produced content will not reach its full potential.
+It is necessary to have a blog post promotion strategy, simply because without one, your hardly produced content will not reach its full potential.

 10+1 ways to promote your new blog posts